mapsync/grayson-advisory2/site/content/post/a-boil-water-advisory-has-been-issued-for-east-midland-trail.md

 ---
-title: The boil water advisory has beenLIFTED for East Midland Trail.
+title: The boil water advisory has been LIFTED for East Midland Trail.
 draft: false
 date: 2021-08-06T14:08:03.595Z
 description: The Boil Water Advisory has been LIFTED for the East Midland Trail